lightmnd/aws-iot-creation-things-nodejs/README.md

 ## Central Control System

 The central control system manages the IoT devices and communicates with the devices using MQTT.
-It is written in Golang and incorporates an MQTT client to subscribe to relevant topics and receive data from the devices.
+It is written in NodeJS and incorporates an MQTT client to subscribe to relevant topics and receive data from the devices.
 Implement logic within the central control system to process incoming data, perform analytics, and control the devices based on desired actions.

 ## Deploying on EKS using Terraform

 Use Terraform to provision the necessary resources on EKS and deploy the IoT system.
 The provided Terraform template sets up an EKS cluster for deployment.
 Adjust the template to include the required resources such as AWS IoT Core, device code, and the central control system.
 Ensure you have the necessary credentials for AWS authentication.
 Run Terraform commands `init`, `plan`, and `apply` to deploy the system on EKS.

 For more details and customization, refer to the code snippets and explanations provided in the respective sections.

+## Monitoring

+Configure the AWS IoT Rule to send data to Timestream:
+In the AWS IoT Core console, create a rule that captures the MQTT messages published by your devices.
+Configure the rule's action to send the captured data to Amazon Timestream.
+Map the MQTT message fields to the appropriate Timestream table columns.

+Set up Grafana:
+Install and configure Grafana on your local machine or a server.
+Add the Timestream data source to Grafana by specifying the Timestream endpoint and authentication details.

+In the AWS IoT Core console, create a rule that captures the MQTT messages published by your devices.
+Configure the rule's action to send the captured data to Amazon Timestream.
+Map the MQTT message fields to the appropriate Timestream table columns.

+Create a Grafana dashboard:
+Design a dashboard in Grafana to visualize the data from Timestream.
+Configure queries in Grafana to retrieve and display the desired data from Timestream.
+Add visualizations such as graphs, charts, and tables to represent the data.

 ---